Culture, Employment and Development in Academic Research Survey (CEDARS)

-CEDARS is managed and supported by Vitae, which is a programme to support the career development of researchers run by the Careers Research and Advisory Centre (CRAC) Limited.
+CEDARS gathers anonymous data about working conditions, research culture, career aspirations and career development opportunities for research staff and research leaders in higher education institutions across the UK.
+CEDARS is managed by Vitae, an international programme dedicated to supporting the professional and career development of researchers run by the Careers Research and Advisory Centre (CRAC) Limited.

 The primary audiences for CEDARS are research staff and managers of researchers.
-This includes research-only staff, staff with significant responsibility for research, Deans, ADs Research and Heads of School.
+This includes research-only staff, staff with significant responsibility for research, Deans, ADs Research and Heads of School, who will be invited to share their experiences of being researchers at UoW.

 How will CEDARS be carried out?

-The national survey is carried out by the Research Policy Unit and the questionnaire hosted on the JISC Online surveys platform.
+The national survey is carried out by the Research & Enterprise Directorate and the questionnaire hosted on the JISC Online surveys platform.

-On 14 April, all eligible staff will receive a launch email from Jill Morgan, Research Integrity Manager that will contain the link to the survey.
+On the launch date, all eligible staff will receive a launch email from Jill Morgan, Senior Officer Governance & Integrity that will contain the link to the survey.

 This will be followed up by reminders throughout the survey period.
 Please note that due to data protection, and measures to ensure confidentiality & anonymity (see details) it is not possible to identify which staff have, or haven't completed the survey, so reminders will not be targeted.